 The biggest issue with this method is that the time to render the content may be higher.
 And while this will load some of the necessary SEO elements, it's not always easy to ensure that the content also appears on site to its fullest ability.
 Also, if you utilize this method then you also need to customize your analytics metrics to make sure it is also recording each visit as a unique visit and page view.

 A viable option, however, involves using Angular Universal extension to create static versions of pages to be rendered server-side.
 Needless to say, these are fully indexable by Google.

-The one issue with pre-rendering your site is that Google can depreciate it easily, leaving the site without an indexable solution again.
+Pre-rendering offers the search engines an HTML snapshot so they can understand your page.
+However, the one issue with pre-rendering your site is that Google can deprecate it easily, leaving the site without an indexable solution again.
 However, most experts in the industry believe that Google will continue to support this option and actually may list it as its preferred method since it would allow them to speed up the process of crawling and rendering site content.
 In Google's documentation, they have updated their recommendations to include dynamic rendering as a solution.